 Adverse Childhood Experiences (ACEs) have a tremendous impact on future violence victimization and perpetration, and lifelong health and opportunity.
 Why does this matter?
 What are the implications for ministry with those who have experienced trauma and adversity?
 Is there a role for the Church in preventing ACEs?

-Our special guest will be Tara Boer, certified ACEs instructor, who has taught in the Social Work department at Dordt University for the past 9 years.
+Our special guest was Tara Boer, certified ACEs instructor, who has taught in the Social Work department at Dordt University for the past 9 years.
 Tara has also worked in residential settings for delinquent teens, a sexual abuse treatment center, and the child welfare system, serving families doing in-home and outpatient therapy.
 Tara says, “I find it meaningful to invest time in helping organizations and institutions understand how to best come alongside people that have experienced trauma and those that are suffering from mental illness.”

 Tara is also thankful to be serving Classis Iakota and Classis Heartland as their Safe Church Coordinator.
 She has shared 14 years of marriage with her husband Scott and has four young children that keep them on our toes.